-Normally, the LES is located at the same level where the esophagus passes from the chest through the diaphragm and into the abdomen.
+Normally, the LES is located at the same level where the esophagus passes from the chest through a small opening in the diaphragm and into the abdomen.
 (The diaphragm is a muscular, horizontal partition that separates the chest from the abdomen.)
 When there is a hiatal hernia, a small part of the upper stomach that attaches to the esophagus pushes up through the diaphragm.
 As a result, a small part of the stomach and the LES come to lie in the chest, and the LES is no longer at the level of the diaphragm.

 It appears that the diaphragm that surrounds the LES is important in preventing reflux.
 That is, in individuals without hiatal hernias, the diaphragm surrounding the esophagus is continuously contracted, but then relaxes with swallows, just like the LES.
 Note that the effects of the LES and diaphragm occur at the same location in patients without hiatal hernias.
 Therefore, the barrier to reflux is equal to the sum of the pressures generated by the LES and the diaphragm.
 When the LES moves into the chest with a hiatal hernia, the diaphragm and the LES continue to exert their pressures and barrier effect.
 However, they now do so at different locations.
 Consequently, the pressures are no longer additive.
 Instead, a single, high-pressure barrier to reflux is replaced by two barriers of lower pressure, and reflux thus occurs more easily.
 So, decreasing the pressure barrier is one way that a hiatal hernia can contribute to reflux.